Thomas-Randall/pyStruct/README.md

 Define, update, import, and export struct formats to organize data for Python Runtimes

 ## Implemented
-v0.2: In-editor key features
-  + Code simplified to support in-editor actions
-  + View current pyStruct in-editor
+v0.2.2: Deletion features
+  + Delete a namespace
+  + Delete an element
+  + Load command now follows 3-argument format
+  + Load commands can be used in pyStruct files
+    * Note that the editor's export feature still explicitly exports completely-self-defined pyStructs, meaning that it will not output any load commands
+    * Best practice for now is to define/export primitives, reset, define dummy primitives, define/export secondary, then manually edit secondary export to load the primitive export rather than the dummy definitions

 v0.2.1: Renaming features
   + Rename blueprint namespaces
   + Rename elements
   + Reset editor achieved by exec() over own process

+v0.2: In-editor key features
+  + Code simplified to support in-editor actions
+  + View current pyStruct in-editor

 v0.1: Import and export operations
  + pyStruct formatting and rules: